kyma-project/kyma/resources/core/charts/monitoring/charts/alert-rules/README.md

 ## Overview

-In order to provide a starting point for adding alert rules, Kyma includes a helm chart where new rules can be created.

-In this chart it is possible to define Prometheus alert rules.
+Kyma uses Prometheus alert rules for monitoring the health of its resources.
+And this chart it is a starting point for configuring alert rules to used by Prometheus.

 ### Creating Alert Rules in Kyma

+First it is needed a quick understanding of how rules are recognised by Prometheus.

 Prometheus uses the a label selector **spec.ruleSelector** to identify those ConfigMap that holding Prometheus rule files.